ayansum-2025/MIPS32-Processor/README.md

 # MIPS32-Processor
-A repository of my Verilog codes for the implementation of a RISC-V processor with hazard detection and stalling and forwarding mechanisms to avoid the hazards.
+A repository of my Verilog codes for the implementation of a RISC-V processor with hazard detection and stalling and forwarding mechanisms to avoid data and control hazards.

 ## **Pipeline Stages**